btnguyenPersonal/edit/tasks.md

 ## TODO

+- add args

 - add gitlab and local server as mirror

-- add cleanup file to end of sendKeys

 - :retab command (find all preceding spaces of state->indent length and convert to tab)